• Skip to main content

 To make the potato salad

-• Place the cooled potatoes into a large salad bowl and top with the homemade dressing, chopped eggs, pancetta and onion.
-Stir to combine and add a little more seasoning if required.
+• Place the cooked and slightly cooled potatoes into a large salad bowl and top with the homemade dressing, bacon, chopped eggs and onion.
+Stir to combine and add a little more seasoning, if required.

-• Garnish with a little extra chopped parsley and serve immediately, or refrigerate until cold if you prefer.
-Enjoy!
+• Garnish with a little extra chopped parsley or dill if desired.
+Serve warm, or cover and refrigerate to serve cold.

 Notes

-4. The potatoes should be cooked until they are soft and tender, but still have a little resistance when they are pricked with a fork.
-Don’t let them become too mushy, or they will fall apart when mixed into the dressing.
-Depending on the type of potato and size of the pieces, this will take around 10 minutes, give or take a couple of minutes.
+1. Don’t overcook the potatoes.
+They should be cooked until soft and tender, but still have a little resistance when they are pierced with a fork.
+Don’t let them become too mushy, or they will fall apart when mixed with the dressing.

-5. Don’t start the potatoes in cold water.
-When cooking potatoes, I recommend starting them in cold water and bringing the water to the boil.
-Adding boiling water direct to the potatoes can cause the outside of the potato to become soft and mushy before the middle of the potato has had a chance to cook through.
-Mushy potatoes are best avoided in potato salad!
+2. Don’t start the potatoes in boiling water.
+When cooking potatoes, start them in cold water first and bring the water to the boil.
+Adding boiling water directly to the potatoes can cause the outside of the potato to become soft and mushy before the middle has cooked.
+Starting them in cold water ensures they are evenly cooked through.

 Nutrition